stoerr/AIGenPipeline/examples/differentialReTranslation/README.md

 correction, it can try to replicate that correction for the translation of the changed original.
 The AI would be given the following data:

-- general instructions for the translation including the discussed additional instructions
+- instructions for the translation including the discussed additional instructions
 - the original text
 - the automatically translated original text
 - the manually corrected translation